-There are more cons of the Quip toothbrush than with other brands, however, so you may want to choose another option.
+There are more cons of the auip toothbrush than with other brands, however, so you may want to choose another option.

 Boka has been around for a few years, and, like Quip, operates on a subscription model.
 I became initially acquainted with Boka because of its revolutionary nano-hydroxyapatite toothpaste that uses particles similar to those naturally found in teeth and bones to assist in the remineralization process.

-I’ve never been a fan of ingesting fluoride.
-Now, thanks to Boka’s Ela Mint Toothpaste, I don’t have to recommend fluoride at all even, even for people who are prone to cavities.
+I’ve never been a fan of ingesting fluoride, and only hesitantly recommended topical fluoride for cavity prevention and reversal.
+Now, thanks to Boka’s Ela Mint Toothpaste, I don’t have to recommend fluoride at all, even for people who are prone to cavities.

 The Boka toothpaste is, by far, my top recommendation for remineralizing cavities.
 So when I discovered that the company had also developed a high-quality electric toothbrush, I had to try it.
 And I was thrilled with the performance.

 Plaque-busting: Because it uses the same sonic vibration technology as SoniCare, Boka is a go-to for plaque removal.
 If you’re over 40, the Boka is a great option for avoiding extra plaque or calculus buildup.

 Charcoal bristles: Boka uses activated charcoal in its bristles to prevent bacteria from reproducing on the brush.
 This protects you from disrupting your oral microbiome, and it keeps the brush smelling great.